-The study will evaluate EMS delivery, including MedStar’s structure, governance and financing, to identify a more sustainable financial model for the future.
+Fitch and Associates recently evaluated the EMS delivery system, including MedStar’s structure, governance and financing, to identify a more sustainable financial model for the future.
 The EMS model may change from the current structure, but the high level of patient-centric care will not, and cannot, change.
 That study seeks to identify a better, sustainable, long-term funding model.

 - MedStar operates as a public utility model, under the direction of the Metropolitan Area Emergency Medical Services Authority, to provide emergency medical services, including ambulance care, to Fort Worth and 14 surrounding cities.
 The study aims to identify the best possible structure for Fort Worth and partner cities.